tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

 .. confval:: wal_cleanup_delay

-    Since version :doc:`2.8.1 </release/2.8.1>`.
+    Since version :doc:`2.6.3 </release/2.6.3>`.
     The delay (in seconds) used to prevent the :ref:`Tarantool garbage collector <cfg_checkpoint_daemon-garbage-collector>` from immediately removing :ref:`write-ahead log<internals-wal>` files after a node restart.
+    This delay eliminates possible erroneous situations when the master deletes WALs needed by :ref:`replicas <replication-roles>` after restart.
-    This delay helps :ref:`replicas <replication-roles>` sync with a master faster after its restart and eliminates the need to download all the data again.
+    As a consequence, replicas sync with a master faster after its restart and don't need to download all the data again.

     Once all the nodes in the replica set are up and running, automatic cleanup is started again even if ``wal_cleanup_delay`` has not expired.